Cost of Living in Tokyo – 2024 Guide

 You can also find places in Tokyo with Nomihodai and Tabehodai, meaning all-you-can-eat.

-Foreigners who wish to interact with Japanese and eat at home cooked food at their home, you can explore the services of Nagomi Visit.
+Foreigners who wish to interact with Japanese and eat home-cooked food with Japanese families at their home, you can explore the services of Nagomi Visit.
 The meals cost JPY 5,500 for adults and JPY 4,000 for kids from 5 to 12 years of age.
 You can also request to cook with the host families together.

 Expenses for Leisure Travel